resiliencetheatre/rpiedgemap/README.md

 External tree for [buildroot](https://buildroot.org) to build RaspberryPi4 based [Edgemap](https://resilience-theatre.com/edgemap/) firmware image.

+## Latest version

+Latest development happens currently in [meshtastic-maplibre4 branch](https://github.com/resiliencetheatre/rpiedgemap/tree/meshtastic-maplibre4) and until that is merged, you most probably want to keep eye and use that branch.
+It contains Meshtastic radio support and latest maplibre-gl-js.

 ## Features

 This branch contains edgeUI for browser based mapping with [Protomaps](https://protomaps.com/).